 |

-to see the land without worrying about how far short legs can go.
+and see deer and soaring eagles, without worrying about how far short legs can go.
 Older

 kids may prefer rougher rides in smaller 6 person rafts. |